rmsk2/rustpwman/README.md

 - When the list of entries changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView` on the left.
 I was not successfull in forcing cursive to scroll to the newly selected entry.
 This is most probably my fault and meanwhile an appropriate warning dialog is displayed.
 - On Windows a spurious Escape sequence `ESC[?1002l` is printed to stdout when the TUI application stops.
 This does not happen on Linux or MacOS.
 By piping the output of `rustpwman` to `winfilter.exe` you can remove this unwanted data from the output.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow
+- At the moment I use release candidates of the crypto routines as their last official releases can not be built without warnings with a reasonably up-to-date rust toolchain